 When this Special Use training is complete, the member will then apply for an overall Rifle Range endorsement to their membership badge.
 This authorizes them to use the rifle ranges unsupervised, within the design limits of the range and within the operating limits of club restrictions.
-This is for any approved position, any distance, 10 rounds maximum in the magazine, slow fire only.
+This is for any approved position, any distance, controlled fire only.
 This is for up to 300 yards from prone or the benchrest, up to 100 yards with rimfire and muzzleloading, all other shooting at 100 yards.
+If approved, off-hand highpower pistol qualification will be noted on the back of the member's badge.